4 students smiling at the camera during Belmont's Fall Festival

-The HUB Advisory Council, Belmont's interdisciplinary council, is devoted to hope, unity and belonging efforts across campus and is focused on enhancing and embedding an inclusive culture, meeting community members where they are.
+The HUB Advisory Council, Belmont's interdisciplinary council, is devoted to hope, unity and belonging efforts across campus and is focused on enhancing and embedding a culture of belonging, meeting community members where they are.
 The HUB Advisory Council meets regularly to support Belmont's hope, unity and belonging initiatives and serves in an advisory capacity to senior leadership.
 Members include administration, faculty, staff and students who represent the entire campus.

 Mission & Vision

-Mission: The champion of all campus-wide hope, unity and belonging efforts, the council is focused on implementing thoughtful strategies to enhance and embed an inclusive culture for faculty, staff and students.
+Mission: The champion of all campus-wide hope, unity and belonging efforts, the council is focused on implementing thoughtful strategies to enhance and embed a welcoming culture for faculty, staff and students.

 Vision: The HUB Advisory Council’s vision is to ensure a welcoming climate, campus and workplace environment, and educational curriculum for all students, faculty and staff at Belmont University to thrive regardless of race, gender, ethnicity, sexual orientation, background or experience.